picmi-standard/picmi/Docs/source/developer/design_principles.rst

 PICMI passes through all arguments (including codespecific variables) which can be handled by implementations.

-It is not a library, i.e. it does not provide functionality to be used by the implementation.
+It is not a library, i. e. it does not provide functionality to be used by the implementation.

 Safety